Di-Higgs and tri-Higgs boson signals of muon $g-2$ at a muon collider: Brief Summary of a Model

-We consider an extension of the lepton sector of the SM model by vectorlike pairs of SU(2) doublets, $L_{L,R}$, and SU(2) singlets, $E_{L,R}$, where $L_L$ and $E_R$ have the same quantum numbers as SM leptons.
-For the discussion of the muon g-2 only mixing of the 2nd generation with new leptons is relevant.
-This can be enforced by individual lepton number conservation, or, if mixing with all three generations is present, it is assumed that relevant couplings are sufficiently small to satisfy constraints from flavor changing processes and can be neglected.
-The most general Lagrangian consistent with these assumptions contains, in addition to the usual kinetic terms, the following Yukawa and mass terms:
+We start with an extension of the lepton sector of the SM model by vectorlike pairs of SU(2) doublets, $L_{L,R}$, and SU(2) singlets, $E_{L,R}$, where $L_L$ and $E_R$ have the same quantum numbers as SM leptons.
+For the discussion of $(g-2)_{\mu}$ only mixing of the 2nd generation with new leptons is relevant.
+This can be enforced by individual lepton number conservation, or, if mixing with all three generations is present, it is assumed that the relevant couplings are sufficiently small to satisfy constraints from flavor changing processes and can be neglected.
+The most general Lagrangian consistent with these assumptions contains, in addition to kinetic terms, the following Yukawa and mass terms: